- slide 1 of 3

 First, what is a database?
 It's essentially a system that's used to store, organize, and retrieve information or data.
 A database management system, or DBMS as it is sometimes known, is a program or group of programs that help with the maintenance, creation, and use of a database.

 But where did database management systems come from?
 How does it relate to life today, with the increase of technology, the Internet, and everyone on it?

 A History of Database Management Systems

 Then in the 1970s, another change was coming.
-While the above started DBMS, there were in no way easy to use.
+The current systems were not easy to use.
 But then a man named Edgar Codd thought of a way to make things a bit easier.
-Codd worked for IBM and felt that there had to be a way to make things easier when using these DBMS.
 He wrote a paper entitled, A Relational Model of Data for Large Shared Data Banks, in which he proposed replacing these current systems with that of tables and rows.
 This concept would become relational DBMS.